 GOAL 1.
 BECOME STRONGER AND IMPROVE FITNESS MUSCLE STRENGTH Undertake resistance training, alone or combined with aerobic training CARDIORESPIRATORY FITNESS Engage in any type of exercise training you enjoy.
 Any combination of aerobic exercise, resistance training, and /or HIIT (after cardiovascular risk assessment and with supervision) are recommended.
 Improving physical fitness predicts greater longevity and decreases risk of chronic disease.
 Improving physical fitness increases your ability to engage in everyday activities that require strength or endurance.
+European Coalition ECPG for People living with Obesity EASO

 EATING BEHAVIOUR Exercise will not have substantial impact on energy intake but rather may promote healthy eating behaviours or improve appetite control APPETITE AND SATIETY Exercise may increase fasting hunger but improve the strength of satiety.
 QUALITY OF LIFE Engage in aerobic or resistance training or a combination of both.
 Exercise has very positive effects on eating behaviour.
 For example, it may decrease your desire to eat high-fat foods.
 Regular exercise can improve your physical well-being, vitality and mental health.

-WEIGHT LOSS AND REDUCTION IN ADIPOSITY Practice 2h30m to 3h per week of walking or aerobic exercise training of at least moderate intensity.
+GOAL 4.
+SUPPORT ME IN WEIGHT MANAGEMENT WEIGHT LOSS AND REDUCTION IN ADIPOSITY Practice 2h30m to 3h per week of walking or aerobic exercise training of at least moderate intensity.
 Try HIIT only after thorough assessment of cardiovascular risk and with supervision.
 Be aware that expected weight loss is on average not more than 2 to 3 kg.
 WEIGHT MAINTENANCE FOLLOWING WEIGHT LOSS Increase the volume of aerobic exercise (200 to 300 min/week).
 PRESERVATION OF LEAN BODY MASS DURING WEIGHT LOSS Do some resistance training at moderate-to-high intensity Your focus should be on preservation of lean body mass and improving weight management in the long term rather than short term weight loss when exercising.

-LOSS OF VISCERAL AND LIVER FAT

-Engage in moderate intensity aerobic exercise.
+GOAL 3.
+PROTECT MY HEART AND INTERNAL ORGANS LOSS OF VISCERAL AND LIVER FAT Engage in moderate intensity aerobic exercise.
 Try HIIT after assessment of cardiovascular risk, ideally with supervision.

-IMPROVE INSULIN SENSITIVITY

-Engage in any type of exercise you enjoy: aerobic exercise, resistance training or a combination of both, or HIIT.

-LOWER BLOOD PRESSURE

-Do aerobic exercise at moderate intensity

-Reducing visceral and liver fat lowers cardiovascular risk.
+IMPROVE INSULIN SENSITIVITY Engage in any type of exercise you enjoy: aerobic exercise, resistance training or a combination of both, or HIIT.
+LOWER BLOOD PRESSURE Do aerobic exercise at moderate intensity Reducing visceral and liver fat lowers cardiovascular risk.
 Improving insulin sensitivity helps prevent type 2 diabetes.
 These benefits of exercise happen even with limited weight loss.

-ADDITIONAL WEIGHT LOSS AND REDUCTION IN ADIPOSITY Engage in a combination of aerobic and resistance training IMPROVEMENT IN PHYSICAL FITNESS AND PRESERVATION OF LEAN BODY MASS Engage in a combination of aerobic and resistance training Exercise will substantially improve both cardiorespiratory and muscular fitness.
+GOAL 5.
+OPTIMISE THE BENEFITS OF BARIATRIC SURGERY ADDITIONAL WEIGHT LOSS AND REDUCTION IN ADIPOSITY Engage in a combination of aerobic and resistance training IMPROVEMENT IN PHYSICAL FITNESS AND PRESERVATION OF LEAN BODY MASS Engage in a combination of aerobic and resistance training Exercise will substantially improve both cardiorespiratory and muscular fitness.
 Exercise is an integral part of the long-term management strategy following bariatric surgery.
 Whether or not you engage in structured exercise, replacing sedentary behaviour with physical activity has many health benefits!

-Members of the EASO Physical Activity Working Group: Oppert JM, Bellicha A, van Baak MA, Battista F, Beaulieu K, Blundell JE, Carraca EV, Encantado J, Ermolao A, Pramono A, Farpour-Lambert N, Woodward E, Dicker D, Busetto L https://easo.org/important-new-recommendations-on-exercise-training-in-the-management-of-overweight-and-obesity-in-adults/
+Members of the EASO Physical Activity Working Group: Oppert JM, Bellicha A, van Baak MA, Battista F, Beaulieu K, Blundell JE, Carraça EV, Encantado J, Ermolao A, Pramono A, Farpour-Lambert N, Woodward E, Dicker D, Busetto L https://easo.org/important-new-recommendations-on-exercise-training-in-the-management-of-overweight-and-obesity-in-adults/